lnaia/bitburner/README.md

 Each file that needs to be downloaded has to be:

 - added to the in game exec that downloads a list of files
-- added to the deploy job, to ensure it gets uploaded
+- added to the deploy job, to ensure it gets uploaded, these can be auto generated if you run `$ node .\bin\generate-workflow-job.js`

 ## Type definitions